obartunov/sqljsondoc/README.jsonpath.md

   <span class="token number">4</span> <span class="token operator">|</span>  <span class="token number">5</span> <span class="token operator">|</span>     <span class="token number">2</span>
 <span class="token punctuation">(</span><span class="token number">4</span> <span class="token keyword">rows</span><span class="token punctuation">)</span>
 </code></pre>
 <p>A regular column supports columns of scalar type.
+The column is produced using the semantics of JSON_VALUE, so it is possible to specify all  behavior clauses of JSON_VALUE, for example,  an optional ON EMPTY and ON ERROR clauses.</p>
-The column is produced using the semantics of JSON_VALUE.
-The column has an <strong>optional</strong> path expression, called the column pattern, which can be defaulted from the column name.
-The column pattern is used to search for the column within the current SQL/JSON item produced by the row pattern.
-The column also has optional ON EMPTY and ON ERROR clauses, with the same choices and semantics as JSON_VALUE.</p>
+<p>The column has an <strong>optional</strong> path expression, called the column pattern, which can be defaulted from the column name.
+The column pattern is used to search for the column within the current SQL/JSON item produced by the row pattern.</p>
 <pre class=" language-sql"><code class="prism  language-sql"><span class="token keyword">SELECT</span>
   jt<span class="token punctuation">.</span><span class="token operator">*</span>
 <span class="token keyword">FROM</span>